monkeywithoutthee/deathcount/README.md

 # deathcount
-using chart.js to display the year-on-year death figures for england and wales regardless of cause since record began.
+using chart.js to display the year-on-year total death figures for england and wales regardless of cause since record began.

 stats are from a data sheet from office of national statistic. this information has been copied to an external database.
 From the page it makes a call to an external API holding this information